 • allergy;

-• hypersensitivity to ultraviolet light.
+• increased sensitivity to ultraviolet radiation.

-Additional contraindications for admission:
+Additional contraindications for use:

-• insufficient functioning of the adrenal glands;
+• insufficiency of adrenal glands;

 • individual intolerance to quinoxaline derivatives;

-• kidney disease.
+• kidney diseases.

 For inhalation, you also need to prepare the medicine in the required proportion.
 It is better to use the drug at a concentration of 1%.